cysouw/diathesis/text/c07_participle.md

 c.
 Ihm wird ein Buch geschenkt.
 :::

-Yet, synchronically depictive secondary participles and participles in light-verb constructions can be clearly separated.
+Synchronically, predicates as depictive secondary predicates and participles in light-verb constructions can be clearly separated.
 A participle as secondary predicate [@next a] can in most cases easily be identified by trying to leave it out of the sentence [@next b] or replace it with an adverb [@next c].
 The finite predicate of the sentence (here *verkaufen*, 'to sell') should not change its meaning, and in general the meaning of the sentence will remain almost identical (except of course for the meaning of the missing or replaced participle).

 ::: ex
 a.
 Er verkauft die Nägel gebogen.